marcelojsilva/chat-copilot/webapi/README.md

 ## (Optional) Enabling the Azure Cognitive Search Memory Store

-Azure Cognitive Search can be used as a persistent memory store for Chat Copilot.
+Azure Cognitive Search can be used as a persistent memory store for Chat AI.
 The service uses its [vector search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview) capabilities.

 ## (Optional) Enable Application Insights telemetry